Victims identified in Alabama birthday party shooting that killed 4, injured 28

 DADEVILLE, Ala.
 (NEXSTAR) — The people killed in a weekend shooting at a teenager’s birthday party in Dadeville, Alabama, were identified Monday.

-The four victims identified by the Tallapoosa County Coroner to Nexstar’s WRBL were 23-year-old Corbin Holston, 18-year-old Philstavious Dowdell, 19-year-old Marsiah Collins, and 17-year-old Shaunkivia Smith.
+The four victims identified by the Tallapoosa County Coroner to Nexstar’s WRBL were 23-year-old Corbin Dahmontrey Holston, 18-year-old Philstavious “Phil” Dowdell, 19-year-old Marsiah Emmanuel “Siah” Collins, and 17-year-old Shaunkivia Nicole “Keke” Smith.
 All of the victims were from Dadeville or the surrounding area.

-Another 28 people were injured in the shooting, though their names and ages have not been released.
+Another 28 people were injured, though their names and ages have not been released.
 The Saturday night shooting happened at a 16th birthday party at a downtown Dadeville dance studio, and witnesses said many of those injured were teenagers.

 The Associated Press reported Monday that the birthday party was for Philstavious Dowdell’s sister.